slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Use methods like [unpredictability](#on-unpredictability), [deceiving](#on-deceiving), [mirroring](#on-mirroring)
 and [bait](#on-charming).
 Some opponents may require special tools.

+Strategy is about winning before the battle begins, while tactics are about striking at weakness.

 > *'The most basic idea of strategy is the application of strength against weakness.
 Or if you prefer, strength applied to the most promising opportunity.
 A good strategy doesn’t just draw on existing strength; it creates strength.
 Rumelt’s definition of strategy as creating strength is particularly important.
 You don’t deplete yourself as you execute your strategy.
-You choose tactics that reinforce and build strength as they are deployed.' -- ?*
+You choose tactics that reinforce and build strength as they are deployed.' --  Richard Rumelt*

+Some hints:

-> *'Keeping your enemies on the defensive and in react mode will have a demoralizing effect on them.'*
+- Keeping your enemies on the defensive and in react mode will have a demoralizing effect on them.

-> *'If you control the overall direction and framing of the battle, anything they do will play into your hands.'*
+- If you control the overall direction and framing of the battle, anything they do will play into your hands.

-> *'A strategy has a single, well defined focus.
-A strategy lays out a path to be followed.
-A strategy is made up of parts (tactics).
-Each of a strategy’s parts pushes towards the defined focus.
-A strategy is either intentionally formed or emerges naturally.' -- Geoffrey P. Chamberlain*

-> *'Shuai-Jan is a snake that is found in the Ch’ang mountains.
-Strike at its head, and you will be attacked by its tail; strike at its tail, and you will be attacked by its head; strike at its middle, and you will be attacked by head and tail both.' -- Sun Tzu (The Art of War)*

-HOWEVER... beware of counter-attacking.

-> *'The problems created by an audacious move can be disguised, even remedied, by more and greater audacity.'*
+- Beware of counter-attacking: the problems created by an audacious move can be disguised, even remedied, by more and greater audacity.
+- Divide and conquer.

 <!--
 - In essence, for a change to occur, you must apply more energy to the system than is extracted by the system.
-- Divide and conquer.

 24. Use different strategies for different tasks.
 Attempt easy Tasks as if they were difficult, and difficult as if they were easy.
 In the one case that confidence may not fall asleep, in the other that it may not be dismayed. -- Balthasar Gracian

 2. Make others dependent on you: hope has a good memory, gratitude a bad one.
 More is to be got from dependence than from courtesy. -- Balthasar Gracian

 - The metagame is playing a different game than your competitors.
 A game they can't play.
 The metagame is this psychological game that exists among players, involving adjustments – adjustments based on how an opponent is likely to interpret a given set of actions.
 Better players adjust their strategies and styles to those of particular opponents, always analyzing how the opponents are playing in terms of how the opponents believe they're playing.
 Maintaining a well-balanced strategy, while deciphering your opponents' strategies, is the key to the metagame.
 If you comprehend the concept of the metagame, accurately perceive the flow of your table and then tournament, and stay alerted to and aware of current strategy trends, you'll be able to successfully mix up your play when considering your image and that of your opponents.
 In return, your game will be highly unpredictable and difficult to read, which should be your ultimate goal.
 Part of their greatness comes from identifying the constraints of others and capitalizing on those structural disadvantages.
 In any system where there are norms, there are strengths and weaknesses to those norms.
 If you follow the norms of the system, the results you get are likely to be the norm.
 When you play a different game, a metagame, you have the opportunity to outperform.

 According to Rumelt, a strategy must include “premeditation, the anticipation of others’ behavior, and the purposeful design of coordinated actions.
 As a general rule, strategy is more important in situations where other parties have the potential to thwart or disrupt actions, or where our plans are at risk if we don’t take meaningful steps to achieve them.
 Good strategy requires us to both focus on a goal, and anticipate obstacles to reaching that goal.
 When we encounter obstacles, we may need to employ what Freedman calls “deceits, ruses, feints, manoeuvres and a quicker wit”—our tactics.

-Sun Tzu, strategy is about winning before the battle begins, while tactics are about striking at weakness.
 -->